christopherhimes/christopherhimes.github.io/pages/cv.md

 mainnav: false
 ---

-I'm a developer living in Metro Detroit; using my experience to make complicated things seem effortless, simpler, and elegant.
+I'm a product owner living in Metro Detroit.
+I enjoy using my experience to deliver value for the customer and improve every day.

 With a strong background in Mathematics and Information Technology (Multimedia Concentration) I'm analytically minded with a focus on user experience.
 I've worked with C++/C#, Objective-C, PHP, MySQL, Python, Javascript, Version Control with Git and am interested in learning more.